yucwan/spring-actions/README.md

 # GitHub Actions for Azure Spring Cloud

-Azure has officially released [GitHub Actions for Azure](https://github.com/Azure/actions/), including two actions, `azure/login` for authentication and `azure/CLI` for running any Azure CLI commands.
+Azure has officially released [GitHub Actions for Azure](https://github.com/Azure/actions/), including `azure/login` handling Azure authentication.
 This tutorial shows how to use them to build up workflow with Azure Spring Cloud.
 ## Set up your GitHub repository and authenticate with Azure

 You need Azure credential to authorize Azure login action.
 To get Azure credential, you need execute command below on you local machine: